 - 4. Check lights for dirt, damage and burnt out bulbs. - 5.
 Check attachments and hoses for damage. - 6.
 Check the bucket, bucket teeth and side cutter for wear, damage and looseness. - Check the hook, slip stopper and hook mount of buckets with hooks for damage.
 (Option) - 8.
-Check the handrail and steps for damage and loose bolts. - Check the crawlers, shoe slides, track rollers, idlers and sprockets for damage, wear and loose bolts. - 10.
+Check the handrail, the steps and the slip-resistant surfaces for damage and loose bolts. - 9.
+Check the crawlers, shoe slides, track rollers, idlers and sprockets for damage, wear and loose bolts. - 10.
 Check for oil leakage from the travel motor. - 11.
-Check the canopy and guard for damage and loose nuts and bolts. - 12.
+Check the canopy and the guard for damage and loose or damaged nuts and bolts. - 12.
 Check the labels for dirt and damage.